 For now I’m focusing on Pumpkin.
 All things pumpkin, pumpkin, pumpkin.
+(If you’re in doubt, just checking out this Pumpkin Bread Recipe with Caramel Glaze!!!)
 Anyone complaining?
 I hope not!

 Don’t worry I throw in a few main dishes and other desserts that aren’t stuffed full of pumpkin, but beware there will be a lot of pumpkin in your future!